(2nd blogpost in a series on building godly character in our kids and includes fun activities to build gratefulness)

 Pray for your children to develop a thankful heart…it’s really God who does the work in their hearts to bring about the grateful child we want to see.

 Here are some fun activities you can do to teach thankfulness as well:

 - Have each of your children keep a list of what they’re thankful for over 30 days using this 30 Days of Gratitude Printable from Meagan Sheakowski on her website: coffeecupsandcrayons.com

 - Or have your child make a gratitude journal that they can write in each day expressing what they’re thankful for.

 - Schedule a time for giving thanks each day – maybe at dinner, or at bedtime.
 Ask your kids to tell you at least one thing they are thankful for in their day and then pray and thank God for whatever it was.

 - Have family devotions focused on thankfulness.
-Here’s a link to a great 30 day devotional (it was made to do in the month of November, but can be used anytime)
+Here’s a link to a devotional for kids ages 4-8 on thankfulness.

 - Using a concordance, look up the words “thanks” and “thankfulness” and see what you can learn together as a family about things to be thankful to God for.